jllaneza/bookmark-switcher/README.md

 # bookmark-switcher
-Switch 'Bookmarks bar' based on the selected folder from 'Other bookmarks'
+Simple chrome extension that switches bookmarks on 'Bookmarks bar' based on the selected folder from 'Other bookmarks'